-2018 Call for Posters
+Call for Posters

 Oral History Association

-2018 Annual Meeting
+2019 Annual Meeting

 The poster session and project bazaar provides an opportunity for informal, interactive presentations and discussions.
-This is a forum for exchanging innovative ideas, and for useful feedback and discussion.
+Therefore, presenters must be available to discuss their posters and projects during the session.
+This is a forum for exchanging ideas, and for useful feedback and discussion.
+Viewers have an opportunity to become acquainted with new work quickly and easily and have more time to study the information and discuss it with presenters.
 Presenters can share their work with a larger audience than is possible in a panel format.
-Viewers have an opportunity to become acquainted with new work quickly and easily and have more time to study the information and discuss it with presenters.
 There is more time for one-to-one discussion with people interested in presenters’ research.

 Poster requirements: Posters should be eye-catching, visual representations of a topic.
 An effective poster presentation highlights, with a visual display, the main points or components of a project.
 Text and images should be large enough to be seen from a distance of several feet.
 Exact size and technical specifications will be distributed when presenters are informed of their acceptance.
 Printed posters and digital and multimedia displays are welcome.
 Electricity and internet access will be available.

 - Presenters should bring their own laptops and their own supplies, including pins, tacks, or other material to mount their displays on the display board provided, or have their displays already mounted on their own poster board which they can display on the table top.

 Proposal Queries may be directed to:

-Sonoma State University, email: firstname.lastname@example.org
+Arizona State Archives, email: firstname.lastname@example.org